 Nutrient Stripping

 The stripping of nutrients from whole digestate or the separated liquor fraction may be beneficial to an AD operation, in particular where a proportion of the digestate or liquor is recycled through the process or where the residual liquor is disposed to the sewerage system following treatment.
 The process may also result in the production of materials such as ammonium salts including struvite which have an economic value.
-Typical processes for ammonia stripping include gas stripping, utilising biogas and heat produced from the process and is used in conjunction with an acid scrubbing process.
+Typical processes for ammonia stripping include gas stripping, utilising biogas and heat produced from the process, and is used in conjunction with an acid scrubbing process.

 Use of Digestate as a Solid Fuel